11.07.2019 in Law

 Norway as a member country to CISG

-Norway in one on the member countries of CISG that ratified the conventions, because it was consistent with her need to have one uniform Act for all sales—both international and national commerce (Leisinger 2007).
+Norway is one of the member countries of CISG that ratified the conventions because it was consistent with its need to have one uniform Act for all sales—both international and national commerce (Leisinger, 2007).
 Its objective was to replace the outdated Act of sale of goods 1905-1907 with a modern one, which would preserve long term legal cooperation among the Nordic countries and improve their international trade with other states (Mark & Mance 1981).
 Norway is also a member state to the Hague convention of June 15,1955 and had to be consistent with the 1980 Convention to have a clear picture of the possible impact of international rules and regulations of trade (Blair 1980).

 Norway had also been in the forefront in advocating for human rights and trying to prevent the invasion of other areas of the world (Alstadheim 1995 & Barquero 2010).
 Approval of the CISG will also improve international relations between the member states (Brooman 1990).
 It will encourage interstate economic investments and running of developmental activities in the foreign member countries.
 These good relations will also encourage share intellectual capacity where professional from one country are allowed to work and even study in another country (Arntzen & Bugge 1971) and be assured of no effects of use of destructing weapons that have long range impacts against them and their neighbors.